nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 .. tip::
    The nRF Machine Learning application configurations available in the |NCS| do not require providing an API key to download the model.
-   The model is download from web, but no authentication is required.
+   The model is downloaded from the web, but no authentication is required.

 Testing
 =======